Kynosaur/CV/README.md

 - **Puzzles, especially Rubik's cubes** - I have managed to solve cubes all the way up to 5x5, and have solved a 3x3 in less than 30 seconds.
 I am currently working towards being able to perform a sub-20-seconds solve.

-- **Recording and editing video and audio** - My [YOUTUBE CHANNEL] features many gameplay-with-commentary and tutorial videos presented to a high standard.
+- **Recording and editing video and audio** - My [YouTube channel](https://www.youtube.com/channel/UCra74TRV4yc5jnTjo-t91Rg) features many gameplay-with-commentary and tutorial videos presented to a high standard.
 However, as this was a very time-consuming hobby I have halted uploads for now, but still record and edit the occasional clip to keep the skills up to scratch.

 - **Additional hobbies:**